 Discussion

 After the presentations, the group entered into a lively and constructive debate.
-The discussions focused on several important points including (i) production practices; (ii) access to artificial insemination; and finally (iii) the role of civil society organisations to reinforce the bargaining power of smallholder dairy farmers.
+The discussions focused on several important points including (i) production practices; (ii) access to artificial insemination; and (iii) the role of civil society organisations to reinforce the bargaining power of smallholder dairy farmers.
 The Kenya vision 2030 was identified as a key document paving the road for dairy sector development that could be a useful example for West Africa.
-Participants also pointed out that there was a time gap between EA and WA on dairy development with English colonists emphasizing it more than the French.
-The low tax on dairy imports specified in EU agreements with the Economic Community of West African States (ECOWAS- (CEDEAO in French)) represents a real threat to the West African dairy sector.
+Participants also pointed out that there was a time gap between Eastern Africa and West Africa in dairy development, as English colonists emphasised it more than did the French.
+The low tax on dairy imports specified in EU agreements with the Economic Community of West African States (ECOWAS – CEDEAO in French) represents a real threat to the West African dairy sector.
 In Kenya, this has been blocked by the fact that the country has negotiated exceptions within World Trade Organization (WTO) agreements for strategic sectors (including dairy) that contribute to the livelihoods of many poor families.
-However, in the coming years this will be re-negotiated.
+However, in the coming years, this will be re-negotiated.

-Validation of the CELEP statement entitled, “Pastoral dairying in Eastern Africa: how could Europe support it?”
+Validation of CELEP statement “Pastoral dairying in Eastern Africa: how could Europe support it?”

-The statement was presented to participants by Ken Otieno (RECONCILE), applying aspects of the EAcontext that could be relevant for WA.
-You can find his presentation here and the draft statement here.
-However, there was a disagreement on the validation with issues raised by participants from both sides of the continent summarized as following recommendations:
+The statement was presented to participants by Ken Otieno (RECONCILE), applying aspects of the Eastern African context that could be relevant for West Africa.
+See his presentation here and the draft statement here.
+However, there was a disagreement on the validation with issues raised by participants from both sides of the continent, summarised in the following recommendations:

-EA and WA representatives should come together to review the statement in order to validate a Pan-African position on dairy production in pastoralist systems.
-The WA representatives indicated that they have a number of statements which can be drawn on for this, but they need to come together first and propose a common position for their region.
+Eastern and West African representatives should come together to review the statement in order to validate a pan-African position on dairy production in pastoralist systems.
+The West African representatives indicated that they have a number of statements which can be drawn on for this, but they need to come together first and propose a common position for their region.

-Increasing lobbying through nationwide, regional farmers/ stakeholders organisations to protect local dairy production.
+Increase lobbying through nationwide, regional farmer/ stakeholder organisations to protect local dairy production.
 There is also a need to synchronise actions to protect key development sectors (such as dairy) at the continental level during international negotiations such as with the WTO.

-Develop exchange programs that can help build capacity of West African technical aspects of dairy production.
+Develop exchange programmes that can help build capacity in West African technical aspects of dairy production.

-Some questions remained following the statement discussion, , including: who in EA and WA should be part of the writing, discussion and presentation of the statement (civil society organizations, farmer and other stakeholder’s organizations, decision-makers from government or all) and who will pilot the process?
+Some questions remained following the discussion of the statement, including: who in Eastern and West Africa should be involved in the writing, discussion and presentation of the statement (civil society organisations, farmer and other stakeholder organisations, decision-makers from government or all) and who will pilot the process?

 Lessons learned – analysis from the West African perspective

 The West African delegation affirmed that they have learned more about the political evolution of the dairy sector in Kenya and the means by which production was boosted over the last twenty years.
 They were also informed about remaining challenges.
-The main weaknesses and strengths of the Kenyan dairy sector they identified, were the following:
+The main weaknesses and strengths of the Kenyan dairy sector they identified were the following: